 Tests used for diagnostic purposes; use reverse transcriptase to create and amplify DNA from SARS-CoV-2 RNA.

-Rapid COVID-19 tests and those that can provide results for patients in the physician’s office (point of care) are appearing on the market.
+Rapid COVID-19 tests and those that can provide results for patients in the physician’s office (point of care, or POC) are appearing on the market.
 The AAFP supports point of care testing that is accurate and reliable, and encourages physicians to stay informed about the tests offered for COVID-19 as the accuracy and reliability varies.

 SARS-CoV2 Viral Detection: Compatible with molecular methods (Available Oct.
 2020)